 Also, you can buy pre assembled, but piecing together your own can be more cost effective.

-Also, forgo expensive ornaments for handmade.
+Also, forgo expensive ornaments for handmade ones.
 Check out ideas on the internet for something that fits your skill level and style.

 There is a clever way known as “Stack Hack” that you can use to combine the tips we gave you in this post to bring your holiday savings to new heights.